OptAzur/optazur.github.io/content/_index.md

 # OptAzur: Optimization in French Riviera

-OptAzur is an ongoing effort to foster collaborations of members of Université Côte d'Azur on different aspect of optimization and its applications to machine learning, imaging and signal processing, etc.
+OptAzur is an ongoing effort to foster collaborations among members of Université Côte d'Azur on different aspect of optimization and its applications to machine learning, imaging and signal processing, etc.

 ## Seminar